Adam Smith Food & Drink Fair 2019

 Calling all Foodies!
 Kirkcaldy’s Adam Smith Food & Drink Fair returns this year and sees BBC 2016 MasterChef The Professionals Champion, Gary Maclean, leading the day’s activities …

-There’s ample opportunity for feasting and shopping on the day with over twenty-five local food and drink producers at the indoor ‘market’, showcasing and selling their wares – ranging from jams, dates, cupcakes and chocolates to burgers, sushi, olives, coffee, bread and cheese, as well as whisky, gin and cocktails.
-For those looking for healthy options, all three of Kirkcaldy’s vegan/vegetarian restaurants and cafés are represented – The Bakers Field Cafe, VeganShi and Kangus Coffee House.
+There’s ample opportunity for feasting and shopping on the day with over twenty-five local food and drink producers at the indoor ???market???, showcasing and selling their wares – ranging from jams, dates, cupcakes and chocolates to burgers, sushi, olives, coffee, bread and cheese, as well as whisky, gin and cocktails.
+For those looking for healthy?? options, all three of Kirkcaldy???s vegan/vegetarian restaurants and caf??s are represented ???
+The Bakers Field Cafe, VeganShi?? and Kangus Coffee House.

 Want to join a Kids’ Workshop?
 Booking essential!